About Dr. Ray Gosine, Associate Vice-President (Research)

 On Sept.
 27, 2016, Dr. Gosine assumed the role of Vice-President (Research) Pro Tempore.

-Dr. Gosine resumed his role as Associate Vice-President (Research) as of Sept.
-1, 2019.
-He will also continue as Professor of Electrical and Computer Engineering at Memorial, as a Visiting Professor at the Munk School of Global Affairs and Public Policy, and as a Professor (status) of Mechanical and Industrial Engineering at the University of Toronto.
+In addition to his role as Associate Vice-President (Research), Dr. Gosine is a Professor of Electrical and Computer Engineering with a cross appointment to Mechanical and Mechatronics Engineering at Memorial University.
+At the University of Toronto, he is a Senior Associate at the Munk School of Global Affairs and Public Policy, and a Professor (status) of Mechanical and Industrial Engineering.